"... won over by the

 Anna Im is the First Prize winner of the 10th Michael Hill International Violin Competition in New Zealand.
-In August of 2020, Anna made her MHIVC prize recording through an extraordinary partnership with the Tongyeong International Music Foundation and pianist Ilya Rashkovskiy, 'Amabile', has been released this year, and is now available on various global streaming platforms including YouTube, Spotify, Apple Music, and more.
+Her prize recording through a partnership with the Tongyeong International Music Foundation and pianist Ilya Rashkovskiy, 'Amabile', has been released this year, and is now available on various global streaming platforms including YouTube, Spotify, Apple Music, and more.

 Anna earned her Bachelor of Music degree at the Curtis Institute of Music where she studied with Shmuel Ashkenasi and Aaron Rosand.
-Anna was awarded the Curtis/Milka Violin Artist Prize as the year's 'best violin student’ at Graduation Commencement.
+Anna was awarded the Curtis/Milka Violin Artist Prize upon graduation.

 Anna has been hailed for her extraordinarily beautiful sound, as a soloist with expressive artistry, and for being an engaging and passionate chamber musician.
 She has appeared as a soloist with the Auckland Philharmonia Orchestra, Baden-Baden Philharmonic, Daejeon Philharmonic Orchestra, Salzburger Solisten, and Chungnam Philharmonic Orchestra, among others.